entando/entando-components/apps/entando-app-rss/README.md

 **Description**

+The ```jprss``` plugin allows to serve the portal contents through RSS channels.

 This plugin offers:

-	•	An backend interface used by the administrator to create and manage the contents served through RSS channel.
+	•	An back-end interface used by the administrator to create and manage the contents served through RSS channel.
 	This interface adheres strictly to the pre-existing back-end graphics and settings.

 	•	The RSS Channels Widget for the front-end designed to serve the list of the links of the active channels.